-To the Stupid Cancer community:
+To the Stupid Cancer Community:

 The outbreak of COVID-19 has proven to be a stressful time for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions as most of you already know.
-Stupid Cancer recognizes the immense stress this adds to the AYA community and would like to share some coping mechanisms we have available to you though our programs and partners.
+Stupid Cancer recognizes the immense stress this adds to the AYA community and would like to share some coping mechanisms we have available to you through our programs and partners.

 Here are a few things the CDC recommends you can do to support yourself in these trying times:

 - Take breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.

 - Take care of your body.
 Take deep breaths, stretch, or meditate.
 Try to eat healthy, well-balanced meals, exercise regularly, get plenty of sleep, and avoid alcohol and drugs.

 - Make time to unwind.
 Try to do some other activities you enjoy.